m4rs-mt/ILGPU/README.md

 ## License information of required dependencies

-Different parts of ILGPU.Lightning require different third-party libraries.
+Different parts of ILGPU.Algorithms require different third-party libraries.
-* ILGPU.Lightning Dependencies
+* ILGPU.Algorithms Dependencies
     - ILGPU (http://www.ilgpu.net)

 Detailed copyright and license information of these dependencies can be found in